Flowm/polverine/POLVERINE_BLINK/README.md

 - verify that Polverine is working

-THis simple application can also be the starting point to learn how to program and debug Polverine and ESP32 with PlatformIO in Visual Studio Code.
+This simple application can also be the starting point to learn how to program and debug Polverine and ESP32 with PlatformIO in Visual Studio Code.